pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```
 1

 ```

 #### Returns

-Subscription status.
-See SDK statuses.
+Subscription status; see SDK statuses in connection management docs.

 ## Clone

-Clone an existing subscription with the same state and empty listener closures.
+Clone an existing subscription with the same subscription state but **empty** real-time event listener closures.

 ### Method(s)